NVlabs/PWC-Net/PyTorch/README.md

 #### Acknowledgement
-- Thanks to Dr. Zhile Ren for writing the PyTorch code and converting the Caffe model into PyTorch
+- Thanks to Dr. Jinwei Gu and Dr. Zhile Ren for writing the PyTorch code and converting the Caffe model into PyTorch
+- Thanks to Dr. Fitsum Reda for providing the wrapper to the correlation code

 #### Paper & Citation
 Deqing Sun, Xiaodong Yang, Ming-Yu Liu, Jan Kautz.
 PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume.
 CVPR 2018 Oral.